 The Montignac diet is a dissociated diet, based on the principle of not combining, at the same meal, carbohydrates with fats or animal protein.
 The diet forbids foods with high glycemic index: sugar and sugar products, potatoes, white bread, white rice, refined pasta and fresh fruit.
 In terms of lipid sources, monounsaturated (olive oil) and polyunsaturated fats (omega 3 of fish and seafood) are preferred.

 The Montignac method is dedicated to all those who want to lose weight in an effective and sustainable manner, to reduce the occurrence of cardiovascular risk factors and prevent diabetes.
-Michel Montignac diet is not a diet in the traditional sense, but rather a non-restrictive lifestyle and perfectly balanced, particularly based on changing eating habits.
+The Michel Montignac diet is not a diet in the traditional sense, but rather a non-restrictive lifestyle and perfectly balanced, particularly based on changing eating habits.

-Michel Montignac classify foods according to their glycemic index (GI).
+Michel Montignac classifies foods according to their glycemic index (GI).
 It measures the ability of carbohydrates to increase blood glucose levels.
 American researcher Jenkins was the one who developed the glycemic scale.
 To compose it, he gave arbitrarily glucose 100.
 This value corresponds to the intestinal absorption of glucose consumed 100%.
 There are several classifications of glycemic index.
 Montignac divides them into three categories: